 Corsair AX 1000

-The Corsair AX 1000 is the first and only Titanium-certified PSU that we feature in this list, though alternate versions of other graphics cards (such as the Seasonic Prime Titanium) come with this designation.
+The Corsair AX 1000 is the first and only Titanium-certified PSU that we feature in this list.
+However, alternate versions of other graphics cards (such as the Seasonic Prime Titanium) come with this designation.
 Titanium-certified PSUs are powerful and extremely efficient, but their pricing reflects that, too.

 While it’s true that purchasing a Titanium-certified unit like this one will set you back quite a lot, it’s possible that this could work in your favor in the long run.
 This unit operates at the highest achievable level of efficiency (which is usually anywhere from 94-96%).
 If you were to use this PSU for ten years, which is the life of the warranty, that would add up to a lot of saved electricity over, say, a White-certified unit, which only operates at around 80% efficiency.

 This is an excellent argument for buying this unit, but it only holds water if you intend to use it for a long, long time.
 If you’ll be purchasing a new PSU within the next few years anyway, this unit wouldn’t be worth the extra cost.

 That being said, though, this unit is fully-modular, well-built, and decently reliable.
 It also runs very quietly.
 And, honestly, if you’re going to splurge on any part of your PC, the PSU is definitely one of the best places to do it.

 Our final pick for this list, the Thermaltake Toughpower GF1, is a bit of a lighter-hearted pick.
 This is a fully-RGB unit, though it comes in several different types of RGB, too.
 ARGB stands for addressable RGBs, of course, and it means you have more fine-tuned control of the colors on your item, but the PSU is available in normal RGB variants, too.